 Suggested condiments and sauces

 The vegetables develops natural sweet flavor while retaining good texture.
-Different ingredients are cut into appropriate sizes so that it will take the same amount of time to cook.
+Different ingredients are cut into appropriate sizes.

 - Be careful with the hot steam at all times.